cksachdev/presentations/README.md

-# fp-js-talk-intermediate
+# presentations

-My renewed talk for Functional Programming in JavaScript, a little less introductory ⚡️
+Presentations using code surfer ⚡️